rtmigo/file_errors/README.md

 A couple of **cross-platform** functions to help identify common errors when working with the file system.

-Some systems report missing file or missing parent directory as two different errors.
+Some OSs report missing file or missing parent directory as two different errors.
 Others report both problems with the same error code.
 In addition, the error codes on different systems are different.